tmckayus/peak/README.md

 ### TEST_DIR environment variable

-The $TEST_DIR environment variable in your test scripts will point to the directory where *run.sh* is located (that is, *operator-tests*).
-This env var can be used to reference the root of the test hierarchy
+The $TEST_DIR environment variable in your test scripts will point to the *operator-tests* subdirectory.

 ### operator-tests/common